JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 This tutorial demonstrates how to use IntelliJ IDEA for creating a command-line application.
 You'll learn how to create a simple HTTP client that can run natively on specified platforms using Kotlin/Native and the `libcurl` library.

-The output will be an executable command-line application that allows making simple HTTP GET requests you can run on macOS and Linux.
+The output will be an executable command-line app that you can run on macOS and Linux and make simple HTTP GET requests.

-While it is possible to use the command line, either directly or by combining it with a script file (such as a `.sh` or a `.bat` file), this approach doesn't scale well for big projects with hundreds of files and libraries.
-It is then better to use the Kotlin/Native compiler with a build system, as it helps to download and cache the Kotlin/Native compiler binaries and libraries with transitive dependencies and run the compiler and tests.
-Kotlin/Native can use the [Gradle](gradle.md) build system through the [kotlin-multiplatform](mpp-discover-project.md#multiplatform-plugin) Plugin.
+> While it is possible to use the command line, either directly or by combining it with a script file (such as a `.sh` or
+> a `.bat` file), this approach doesn't scale well for big projects with hundreds of files and libraries.
+It is then
+> better to use the Kotlin/Native compiler with a build system, as it helps to download and cache the Kotlin/Native
+> compiler binaries and libraries with transitive dependencies and run the compiler and tests.
+Kotlin/Native can use the
+> [Gradle](gradle.md) build system through the [kotlin-multiplatform](mpp-discover-project.md#multiplatform-plugin)
+> Plugin.
+>

 To get started, install the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/download/index.html).
 The tutorial is applicable to both IntelliJ IDEA Community Edition and the Ultimate Edition.